 While we can’t guarantee financial support, our goal is always to provide funding to those graduate students who seek it.

-For context on the amount your financial support would cover, full regular tuition per term for fall and spring of 2013-2014 is $21,605.
+For context on the amount your financial support would cover, full regular tuition per term for fall and spring of 2019-2020 is $26,725.
 Tuition in either fall or spring terms also covers subjects offered for academic credit during the January independent activities period (IAP).
 (Tuition is established each spring by the MIT Registrar’s Office.)
+It does not cover subjects taken over the summer.

 International students are required also to submit a Financial Certification Form showing proof of funds at a level determined by the International Students Office in order to acquire a visa.